 - Mentees will shadow their mentor for a day at the mentor’s organization sometime between August 2016 and January 2017.

 The 2016 class has been selected and applications are now closed.
+Applications for the 2018 class will open this fall.
 For more information about the program, please visit EWLA homepage.

 Thank you to our sponsor, Supplemental Health Care